Hope Valley Restoration and Aquatic Habitat Enhancement Project

 This project was funded by the National Fish and Wildlife Foundation and the CDFW Office of Spill Prevention and Response as part of the settlement of State Water Board enforcement actions.

 Project Site 1

-Project Site 1 restoration techniques will mimic an abandoned oxbow feature.
-A trench will be created behind the failing bank and filled with live sod blocks, willow stakes, and live shrubs.
+Project Site 1 restoration techniques mimic an abandoned oxbow feature.
+A bench was created behind the failing bank and filled with live sod blocks, willow stakes, and live willow shrubs.
 The design plans for a more stable and capable streambank behind the current failing bank.
-The river will continue eroding the failing bank, and in the meantime the willows and sod in the trench will have time to establish and serve as good habitat for birds and amphibians in the interim and eventually be vital fish habitat when the erosion pushes back that far.
+The river will continue eroding the failing bank, and in the meantime the willows and sod in the newly created floodplain bench will have time to establish and serve as good habitat for birds and amphibians in the interim and eventually be vital fish habitat when the erosion pushes back that far.

 Project Site 2

-At Project Site 2, updates are needed to divert stream energy from scouring behind the 2015 American Rivers project, a log crib structure.
+At Project Site 2, updates were needed to divert stream energy from scouring behind the 2015 American Rivers project, a log crib structure.
 A basic approach of installing slash (conifer and willow cuttings) at the ends of this reach will add the stability needed.
-Minor excavation of the stream bank will occur to smooth out the bend and accommodate the introduction of new vegetative material.
+Minor excavation of the stream bank occurred to smooth out the bend and accommodate the introduction of new vegetative material.